This Georgian home cleverly mixes trad and modern farmhouse style

 Looking at this impressive kitchen with its exposed brick walls, high beamed ceiling and rustic wood tones, you'd be forgiven for thinking it belongs to a classic farmhouse.
 Sure, the kitchen has been created from a converted barn, but that barn is attached to a far older property, which itself has a later Georgian façade.

-One of the world's best homes, this house spans three different architectural styles and merges contemporary and traditional design elements and furnishings to create a comfortable family home.
-There's no shortage of inspiring features and we've picked out our favourite spaces below.
+A wonderful example of modern farmhouse style, this house spans three different architectural styles and merges contemporary and traditional design elements and furnishings to create a comfortable family home.
+There's no shortage of inspiring

 Hallway